SOCRA-EPITA-SIGL-2024/reactive-frontend/README.md

 - `socra="basket-nav-link"` on the `<NavLink></NavLink>` (or equivalent) menu link of the basket in the main navigation
 - `socra="basket"` on the element that renders `items` in the basket, when navigating to the basket view

+> Important: verify that those `socra="..."` tags appears in the html rendered by inspecting the web page and look at the html document.

 ## Challenge 2: Remove from basket

 Implement the following feature.